 Brazilian filmmaker Leonardo Mouramateus is also selected for the Ammodo Tiger Short Competition, with A chuva acalanta a dor.
 Next to showing this competition film, we dedicate a Short Profile to Mouramateus in the festival’s Deep Focus section, showing his earlier and recent short films.
 At 28 years of age, the Fortaleza-born filmmaker has established a strong personal style, always searching for new forms of narrative cinema and often chronicling big-city life in Brazil in unexpected ways.

 We organise a second Short Profile on the work of Angolan filmmaker and visual artist Kiluanji Kia Henda.
 His short films are deeply rooted in Angolan politics and history, but at the same time contain surprising magical elements.
-There Is No Light Inside the Mirror for example, follows a man suffering from war-related traumas who tries to flee his own shadow, and in Havemos de voltar a historical artifact becomes sentient and refuses to be an object in the service of history any longer.
+There Is No Light Inside the Mirror, for example, follows a man suffering from war-related traumas who tries to flee his own shadow, and in Havemos de voltar a historical artefact becomes sentient and refuses to be an object in the service of history any longer.

 Deep Focus Short also features two Artist Talks: one by Brazilian filmmakers Bárbara Wagner, whose Swinguerra, co-directed with Benjamin de Burca, screens in Bright Future Short; and one by American filmmaker Zachary Epcar, who presents his film Billy in Bright Future Short.